apohl79/audiogridder/README.md

 - The server supports AudioUnit (Mac only) and VST2/VST3 plugins
 - The plugin is available as AudioUnit (Mac only) and VST3
 - Tested DAWs: Cubase 10 Pro, Logic Pro X, Reaper, Ableton Live
-- ProTools is supposed to be working via Blue Cat's PatchWork
+- ProTools is reportedly working via Blue Cat's PatchWork

 ## Reporting of Issues